marcuz-apl/grub2-kernel/kernel/Update-Kernel-for-Ubuntu-22.04-Debian-12.md

 First Download the headers and image:

-basically there is no such exact version 6.1.0.29-amd64 anymore, but 6.1.0-41-amd64 on ftp.debian.org (signed) and debian.stanford.edu (unsigned).
+Basically there is no such exact version 6.1.0.29-amd64 anymore, but 6.1.0-41-amd64 on ftp.debian.org (signed) and debian.stanford.edu (unsigned).

 ```shell
 ## linux-image (pick up 6.1.0-41-amd64)